 Your ideal situation would be to use keyword phrases with low competition but a high enough number of searches to be worth ranking for.

 Once you have decided on some of these long tail keywords, the next step is to begin inserting these keywords into the text on your website.
-Blog post titles and page titles are perfect for this.
 You can include these keyword phrases in the text of your blog or article as well (as long as they work in a sentence without destroying the sentence).